 The next step is making the gnocchi balls.

-Take a chopping board and put a mound of chickpea flour in the middle.
+Take a chopping board and put a mound of gluten free chickpea flour in the middle.
 Next, take a scoop of the dough mix and roll it into a large ball.

 Don’t worry if you need to keep rolling it in the flour to get a ball you can manage without it being too sticky.